DeRidder, Louisiana

-DeRidder is a city in, and the parish seat of, Beauregard Parish, Louisiana, United States.
+DeRidder is a city in and the parish seat of Beauregard Parish, Louisiana, United States.
 A small portion of the city extends into Vernon Parish.
-As of the 2010 census DeRidder had a population of 10,578.
+As of the 2020 census, DeRidder had a population of 9,852.
 It is the smaller principal city of the DeRidder-Fort Polk South CSA, a Combined Statistical Area that includes the Fort Polk South (Vernon Parish) and DeRidder (Beauregard Parish) micropolitan areas, which had a combined population of 87,988 at the 2010 census.

 History

 DeRidder was named for Ella de Ridder, the sister-in-law of a Dutch railroad financier, Jan de Goeijen (cf. De Queen, Arkansas).
 Her family originally came from the small town of Geldermalsen in the Netherlands, where she was one of 13 children.
 She ran away from home at an early age and was presumed dead by her family, who only later discovered that she had traveled to the United States.
 The town was named for her by her brother-in-law, who brought the first railroad to that area of Louisiana.
 Prior to that, the little town was known as Schovall.
 The first train line to serve DeRidder came in 1897.
-It was the Kansas City, Pittsburgh & Gulf Railroad, later called the Kansas City Southern and now Canadian Pacific Kansas City, CPKC.
+It was the Kansas City, Pittsburgh & Gulf Railroad, later called the Kansas City Southern and now Canadian Pacific Kansas City (CPKC).

 The July 26, 1924, the DeRidder Enterprise stated: "The first house in DeRidder was made of logs and covered with board shingles, split by hand from the logs of the forest.
 It was constructed in 1893 and was the old homestead house of Calvin Shirley, who was the original owner of the land upon which the first business house and residence of DeRidder were built.
 Mr. Shirley homesteaded the 160 acre which was later platted and became the original townsite of DeRidder."

 According to Eva Stewart Frazar, whose family came to DeRidder near the turn of the century, "The largest pine in the world grew where DeRidder now stands - or so it is claimed by timber men who knew."

-About the origin of the town, she says, "the Kansas City railroad was built from Kansas City to Port Arthur - and came right through here about 1896.
+About the origin of the town, she says:

+[T]he Kansas City railroad was built from Kansas City to Port Arthur - and came right through here about 1896.
 By 1898 the trains were running.
 The post-office was named Miersburg for the postmaster whose name was Miers.
-The railroad workers had used this spot for a camping place for the workmen - and people wanted to get near the railroad - so 160 acre of land was bought for the town site."
+The railroad workers had used this spot for a camping place for the workmen - and people wanted to get near the railroad - so 160 acre of land was bought for the town site.